 A classic tuna salad recipe is an easy lunch and can be made ahead of time for meals throughout the week.

-Dressing – This tuna salad has an easy mayonnaise-based dressing.
+- Dressing: The dressing for this tuna salad recipe is really simple and uses mayonnaise as the base.
 Lemon juice and a bit of Dijon mustard are added for some tang.

-Add-Ins – Diced celery, chopped dill pickles (or sweet relish if you prefer), and sliced green onion add great flavor and crunch.
+- Add-Ins: Diced celery, chopped pickles, and sliced green onion add flavor and crunch.

 How to Make Tuna Salad